Gertrude the Great: Devotion to the Sacred Heart

 Gertrude was notable for her veneration of the Sacred Heart of Jesus.
 Her Herald of Divine Love vividly describes her visions of Christ's heart.
-Such devotions were based on the belief that Christ's heart poured forth a redemptive fountain through the wound in his side, an image culminating in a famous articulation by Bernard of Clairvaux in his commentary on the Song of Songs.
-The women of Helfta—Gertrude foremost, who surely knew Bernard's commentary, and to a somewhat lesser extent the two Mechthilds, Mechthild of Magdeburg and Mechthild of Hackeborn—made this devotion central to their mystical visions.
+Such devotions were based on the belief that Christ's heart poured forth a redemptive fountain through the wound in his side.
+The women of Helfta made this devotion central to their mystical visions.
 Gertrude reported a vision on the Feast of John the Evangelist.
 She was resting her head near the wound in the Christ's side and hearing the beating of his heart.
-She asked John if on the night of the Last Supper he had felt these pulsations, why he had never spoken of the fact.
-John replied that this revelation had been reserved for subsequent ages when the world, having grown cold, would have need of it to rekindle its love.

 Later reputation and influence

-After her death, Gertrude's works seem to have vanished almost without trace.
-Only five manuscripts of the Herald have survived, the earliest one being written in 1412, and only two of these manuscripts are complete.
-With the invention of printing, Gertrude became far more prominent, with Latin, Italian and German editions being published in the sixteenth century.
-She was popular in seventeenth-century France, where her trust in and burning love for God were potent antidotes to Jansenism.
+After her death, only five manuscripts of Gertrude's Herald survived, the earliest one being written in 1412; only two of these manuscripts are complete.
+In the sixteenth century, Gertrude became prominent.
+Latin, Italian, and German editions of her works were published.
+She was especially popular in seventeenth-century France, where she was considered an antidote to Jansenism.

-Her works were also popular with the Discalced Carmelites in the sixteenth century.
-Francisco Ribera, the confessor to Teresa of Ávila, recommended that she take Gertrude as spiritual mistress and guide.
+Her works were popular with the Discalced Carmelites in the sixteenth century.
+Francisco Ribera, the confessor to Teresa of Ávila, recommended that she take Gertrude as spiritual guide.
 At the height of Spanish female mysticism, the Spanish Jesuit Alonso de Andrade published a biography of Gertrude, giving Teresa a clear medieval antecedent.
 Her influence spread to European colonies in Latin America.

 In the 19th century, Dom Prosper Guéranger, the restorer of Benedictine monasticism in France, was influenced by Gertrude.
 His Congregation of Solesmes was responsible for most of the work done on Gertrude in the nineteenth century.